Rays vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Yandy Diaz and the Tampa Bay Rays will play Adley Rutschman and the Baltimore Orioles on Monday at Oriole Park at Camden Yards, at 6:35 PM ET.
+Anthony Santander and the Baltimore Orioles hit the field on Tuesday at Oriole Park at Camden Yards against Zach Eflin, who is the named starter for the Tampa Bay Rays.
+First pitch is at 6:35 PM ET.

-The Rays are listed as -185 moneyline favorites for this matchup against the Orioles (+150).
-The game's total is listed at 8 runs.
+Bookmakers list the Rays as -125 favorites on the moneyline, while giving the underdog Orioles +105 moneyline odds to win.
+The total is 8.5 runs for the contest.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.